This project is a revolutionary approach across Victoria that could see a potential Commonwealth Games held across several regional cities.

 Alternative venues and municipalities will be considered as part of the initial project which will be detailed in the initial project report.

-Everyone wants as much of Victoria, in one way or another, to benefit from this event in 2030 – these are the People’s Games!
+Everyone wants as much of Victoria, in one way or another, to benefit from this event – these are the People’s Games!

 What’s the process to bid to host the Commonwealth Games?
 Who makes the decision?

 The Taskforce will be meeting with Mr Craig Phillips, the head of the Australia Commonwealth Games Association in Australia in April/May.

 Under the process, Australia is in the “Oceania” category which also includes New Zealand and of course other Australian cities.

 Only one city from each region – in our case Oceania – can go onto the final process to be selected.

 So if another Australian city was to choose to examine a potential bid, then yes Greater Victoria will naturally be up against them.

 As we have seen with Durban, there are fewer and fewer countries that are able to fiscally hold a Commonwealth Games, and certainly Australia and New Zealand have the capacity to do so.

 Ultimately, this bid won’t get off the ground without significant support across all levels of government and the private sector.

 The key outcome for the Taskforce is to secure state government funds for a full feasibility study into viability of a Greater Victoria Commonwealth Games.